Potaziio/c-pong/README.md

     done.

+    Note that if you run into a permission denied error when running make, you can try follow this 'http://jrxie.blogspot.com/2014/02/glew-binsh-configconfigguess-permission.html'

 ## Installation

 Create a 'build' directory on the root of the project, run 'make' while in the root project, app binary should be created in 'build', **go into 'build' and run 'app' from there**